gabbage/transfer_rewards/rl-convAgent/README.md

 This is a conversation agent trained by __seq2seq__ and __reinforcement learning__.

 # Setup #
-* install anaconda (my anaconda version:2018.12, python version : 3.7.1.final.0, conda version:4.5.12, conda-build version : 3.17.6) (download it from its website).
+* install anaconda (my anaconda version:2018.12, conda version:4.6.8, conda-build version : 3.17.6, python version : 3.7.1.final.0) (download it from its website).
 You can check this information by the following commands:
 ```
 conda list conda$
 conda info